May 27, 2023

 What Hiring Managers Have to Say About SQL Certificates

 Throughout my 200 pages of interview transcripts, the term “SQL” is mentioned a lot.
-It’s clearly a skill that most hiring managers want to see.
+It's clearly a skill that most hiring managers want to see, especially as data becomes the fuel for AI and ML models.
 But the terms “certification” and “certificate”?
 Those words don’t appear in the transcripts at all

 Not a single person I spoke to thought certificates were important enough to even mention.

-In other words, the people who hire data analysts and data scientists typically don’t care about certifications.
+In other words, the people who hire data analysts, data scientists and AI/ML engineers typically don’t care about certifications.
 Having a SQL certificate on your resume isn’t likely to impact their decision one way or the other.

-Why Aren’t Data Science Recruiters Interested in Certificates?
+Why Aren’t AI and Data Science Recruiters Interested in Certificates?

 Certificates in the industry are widely available and heavily promoted.
-But most data science employers aren’t impressed with them.
+But most AI and data science employers aren’t impressed with them.
 Why not?

 The short answer is that there’s no “standard” certification for SQL.
-Plus, there are so many different online and offline SQL certification options that employers struggle to determine whether these credentials actually mean anything.
+Plus, there are so many different online and offline SQL certification options that employers struggle to determine whether these credentials actually mean anything, especially in the rapidly evolving fields of AI and data science.

 Rather than relying on a single piece of paper that may or may not equate to actual skills, it’s easier for employers to simply look at an applicant’s project portfolio.
-Tangible proof of real-world experience in the industry is a more reliable representation of SQL skills compared to a certification.
+Tangible proof of real-world experience working with SQL for AI and data science applications is a more reliable representation of skills compared to a generic certification.

 The Exception

-For most roles in data science, a SQL certificate isn’t necessary.
+For most roles in AI and data science, a SQL certificate isn’t necessary.
 But there are exceptions to this rule.

-For example, if you want to work in database administration as opposed to data science, a certificate might be required.
+For example, if you want to work in database administration as opposed to data science or AI/ML engineering, a certificate might be required.
 Likewise, if you’re looking at a very specific company or industry, getting SQL certified could be helpful.

-There are many “flavors” of SQL tied to different database systems and tools.
+There are many "flavors" of SQL tied to different database systems and tools commonly used in enterprise AI and ML workflows.
 So, there may be official certifications associated with the specific type of SQL a company uses that are valuable, or even mandatory.

-For example, if you’re applying for a database job at a company that uses Microsoft’s SQL Server, earning one of Microsoft’s Azure Database Administrator certificates could be helpful.
-If you’re applying for a job at a company that uses Oracle, getting an Oracle Database SQL certification may be required.
+For example, if you’re applying for a database job at a company that uses Microsoft’s SQL Server to support their AI initiatives, earning one of Microsoft’s Azure Database Administrator certificates could be helpful.
+If you’re applying for a job at a company that uses Oracle for their AI infrastructure, getting an Oracle Database SQL certification may be required.

-As a general rule, recruiters just want to see proof that you’ve got the fundamental SQL skills to access and filter the data you need.
-Certifications don’t really prove that you have a particular skill, so the best way to demonstrate your SQL knowledge on a job application is to include projects that show off your SQL mastery.
+As a general rule, AI and data science recruiters just want to see proof that you've got the fundamental SQL skills to access and filter datasets.
+Certifications don't really prove that you have a particular skill, so the best way to demonstrate your SQL knowledge on a job application is to include projects that show off your SQL mastery in an AI or data science context.

-Is a SQL Certification Worth it for Data Science?
+Is a SQL Certification Worth it for AI and Data Science?

 It depends.
-Ask yourself: Is the certification program teaching you valuable skills or just giving you a bullet point for your LinkedIn?
+Ask yourself: Is the certification program teaching you the SQL skills that are valuable for AI and data science applications, or just giving you a bullet point for your LinkedIn?
 The former can be worth it.
 The latter?
 Not so much.

 The price of the certification is also an important consideration.
 Not many people have thousands to spend on a SQL certification.
 Even if you do, though, there’s no good reason to pay that much.
-You can learn SQL interactively and get certified for a much lower price on platforms like Dataquest.
+You can learn SQL interactively, get hands-on with real AI and data science projects, and earn a certification for a much lower price on platforms like Dataquest.

 What SQL Certificate Is Best?

 As mentioned above, there’s a good chance you don’t need a SQL certificate.
-But if you do feel you need one, or you’d just like to have one, here are some of the best SQL certifications available:
+But if you do feel you need one, or you'd just like to have one, here are some of the best SQL certifications available with a focus on AI and data science applications:

 Dataquest’s SQL Courses

-These are great options for learning SQL for data science and data analysis.
+These are great options for learning SQL for AI, data science and data analysis.
 They’ll take you hands-on with real SQL databases and show you how to write queries to pull, filter, and analyze the data you need.
+For example, you can use the skills you'll gain to analyze the massive datasets used in cutting-edge AI and ML applications.
 All of our SQL courses offer certifications that you can add to your LinkedIn after you’ve completed them.
-They also include guided projects that you can complete and add to your GitHub and resume!
+They also include guided projects that you can complete and add to your GitHub and resume to showcase your SQL skills to potential employers!

 MTA: Database Fundamentals